joshuagl/tpm2-tools/man/common/authorizations.md

 ## HMAC

-Generate an HMAC ticket for authroization.
+Generate an HMAC ticket for authorization.
 Useful for preventing a clear text password being sent to the tpm.

 ### Example
 ```